GregMurray30/MMX/README.md

-#### Attribution Error Analysis

-MMX reduced attribution error by an average of 22% on Channel A and 11% on Channel B, while performance on Channel C was net neutral.

-When SKAN attribution was highly distorted (e.g., combined halo + cannibalization bias exceeding 30% of channel revenue), MMX reduced net attribution error in >80% of such cases.

-In cases where MMX underperformed, most errors stemmed from organic-predictive entanglement (e.g., misalignment between organic latent states and revenue), or from insufficient differentiation in spend patterns between channels.

 #### Simulation Diagnostics

-We found that MMX's ability to outperform SKAN was strongly associated with:
+We found that MMX's ability to outperform SKAN and MMM was strongly associated with:

 - Lower inter-channel spend correlation (ASA-like patterns)